 OVERVIEW: The global charitable arm of a global company, the GE Foundation names advancing health in developing countries among its philanthropic priorities.

 IP TAKE: To secure GE funding, organizations must emphasize their organizational need versus resources available, as well as demonstrating how GE funding will provide significant impact and benefit.

 PROFILE: As the philanthropic arm of GE, the GE Foundation funds projects around the world to advance “economic development," and to "improve lives.”
+It seeks to transform “communities and [shape] the diverse workforce of tomorrow by leveraging the power of GE.”
 In the global health space, GE supports organizations that work to improve healthcare access and outcomes in developing countries in sub-Saharan Africa, Latin America and Southeast Asia.
 Global health grants are typically awarded through the foundation’s Developing Health Globally program.
 U.S. health grants are awarded separately.
 Both programs are built around Scale to Impact and Design to Scale.